oqtane/oqtane.docs/src/pages/guides/troubleshooting/troubleshooting-database.md

 ## Database Integrity and Security

 Ensuring the integrity and security of your database is crucial.
-Here’s how to address common database issues:
+Here's how to address common database issues:

 ### 4.1. **Data Corruption**